kristinemlarson/gnssrefl/tests/use_cases/use_mbbc.md

 Make SNR files using <code>rinex2snr</code>.
 Then compute reflector heights:

 <code>gnssir mbbc 2018 1 -year_end 2021 -doy_end 100</code>

-This command would analyze all the data from 2017-2021.
 Use <code>daily_avg</code> to create a daily average.
 Play with the inputs (median filter value, number of required RH to compute a reliable average) to make sure that you have a high quality results.
-My plot goes back to 2008 because I downloaded more RINEX data:

 <p align=center>
 <img src=mbbc-rh.png>